 1. Customer Service will be the Key Differentiator.

 This is no surprise, as customers become more demanding of a “positive” customer experience–and have little patience when it is missing.
 Studies also show that the actions of contact center agents leading to positive experiences will push customers towards loyalty and vice-versa.

 Poor customer service can no longer hide behind closed doors and will eventually be the fall of your brand reputation.
 Nearly all businesses will have a digital footprint in the future, so their successes and failures will be open to the public eye.
 This is a significant reason companies compete based on the best customer service–with the social proof being the ultimate trophy.

-As the customer experience becomes increasingly omnichannel, the role of contact centers in the future becomes pivotal.
+As the customer experience becomes increasingly omnichannel, the future of contact centers and its role in the becomes pivotal.
 They are the main contributors to creating a highly-engaging and intent-based customer journeys across all touchpoints–digital or on calls.
 They assist customers across processes like pre-sales, order placing, delivery, returns, and refunds.